 By Becky Billingsley

 This IS Myrtle Beach after all, and throughout the entire Grand Strand area we have a lot of great seafood restaurants.
-There are so many I had to increase my number of top picks to 29, which means more for you to enjoy.
+There are so many I had to increase my number of top picks, which means more for you to enjoy.

 Let me explain my reasoning behind my choices, because I am sure some locals are looking at the list and thinking, "What about [this or that restaurant]?"